villekf/OMEGA/README.md

 ### Octave

 Implementation 2 (ArrayFire matrix free OpenCL) is not supported on Windows due to a compiler incompatibility between MinGW and ArrayFire.
-As mentioned elsewhere, this can be fixed by building ArrayFire from source with MinGW.
+This can be fixed by building ArrayFire from source with MinGW.

 Almost all MATLAB-based code runs significantly slower compared to MATLAB (this is due to the slowness of loops in Octave).
 Reconstructions are unaffected.

 MAT-files that are over 2 GB are not supported by Octave and such large data sets cannot be saved in Octave at the moment.